Investigating the Behavioral and Neural Computations in Valuation and Decision-Making

 MISSION

-how animals learn to predict rewards, how they learn to execute specific actions to obtain rewards, and how these reward-seeking actions are regulated to meet specific contextual demands.
-We seek to answer these questions at the psychological, computational, and neural levels of analysis.
+Our goal is to define how animals learn to predict rewards, how they learn to execute specific actions to obtain those rewards, and how these reward-seeking actions are regulated according to changing contextual demands.

 APPROACH